kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/features.md

 * To enable this feature for CSI Driver, `volumeLifecycleModes` needs to be specified in [CSIDriver](../../manifests/cinder-csi-plugin/csi-cinder-driver.yaml) object.
 The driver can run in `Persistent` mode, `Ephemeral` or in both modes.
 * `podInfoOnMount` must be `true` to use this feature.
 * For usage, refer [sample app](./examples.md#deploy-app-using-inline-volumes)

+### Generic Ephemeral Volumes

+As of Kubernetes v1.21, this is beta feature and enabled by default.

+The key design idea is that the parameters for a volume claim are allowed inside a volume source of the Pod.
+For sample app, refer [here](../../examples/cinder-csi-plugin/ephemeral/generic-ephemeral-volumes.yaml)

 ## Volume Cloning